 There is a need for us to find a balance between the need to comfort them as they fight bedtime, and being firm that it is time for bed.
 If you have set a rule and allowed him to have a sip of water or to read two bedtime stories, then stick to it.
 You can gently remind them that this was what they agreed before bedtime.
 If they would like more stories or play, we can do it tomorrow night.

 While it is all right for our child to not fall asleep immediately, it is good to let him know that it is important to stay in bed.
 One of the most commonly used phrases in my motherhood journey is “stay in bed”.
-If your child do get out of his bed after you have emphasized to remain in bed, it is best to walk him back to his room and onto the bed with as minimal engagement and eye contact.
+If your child does get out of his bed after you have emphasized to remain in bed, it is best to walk him back to his room and onto the bed with minimal engagement and eye contact.

 8. Have something to look forward to